 GRADUATION WITH HONORS

 In lieu of identifying the two graduating seniors whose scholarship record would classify them as valedictorian or salutatorian, the Board of Directors has chosen to use the term “distinct honors.”
-“Distinct honors” shall be accorded to 7% of the senior class with the highest grade point average, based on their seventh semester cumulative grade point, providing no one with a grade point average of less than 3.50 shall be included.
+“Distinct honors” shall be accorded to 7% of the senior class with the highest-grade point average calculated upon completion of the second trimester of their senior year, providing no one with a grade point average of less than 3.50 shall be included.

 In determining class rank, a list is generated from the School District's data processing system, which combines a student's G.P.A. with values of credits earned.
 Students being graded on a Pass/Fail basis are not included in the ranking process.